instituteofcancerresearch/PkgNeo/README.md

 ## Documentation

-This package has a few gene sequences that can be retrieved, and the functions to calculate the upstrream and downstram stop codins for a mutation along with information about the mutation and up-and-down shifts.
+This package has a few gene sequences that can be retrieved, and the functions to calculate the upstream and downstream stop codons for a mutation along with information about the mutation and up-and-down shifts.

 ### Find the genes with pre-saved sequences
 ```R